 Healthy Lucas County is coalition of community organizations working to improve the health of all residents in Lucas County, Ohio.
 We’re especially focused on addressing the needs of residents living in low-income areas and lessening health disparities to help everyone live to their fullest potential.

 Community Health Assessment

 Established in 1999, Healthy Lucas County performs a community health assessment every three years.
-The 2016/2017 Lucas County Community Health Assessment with data about children, youth and adults was released in September 2017.
-For the first time, Healthy Lucas County also released more detailed reports on the health and well-being of African American and Latino residents.
+The latest one, the 2019/2020 Lucas County Community Health Assessment, was released in December 2020.
+The assessment has data about Lucas County children, youth and adults.